 The setting tells me it’s hard to ignore the high heat and rains during May and June 1916 – which is identical to the years of research, regarding global warming – 1916 was the precursor to the storm.

-Most of my childhood receiving 3 to 4 feet of snow in the winter, during one snowfall, was common.
+For most of my childhood, receiving 3 to 4 feet of snow in the winter, during one snowfall, was common.
 The last big snowstorm was in 1970, in November.
-Now we are apt to receive inches instead of feet, rain, instead of snow and a couple of recent years, no snow at all.
-More people living in the Adirondacks are having difficulties with flooding, damage to roofs and interior walls: more accidents on the highway due to the inches of rain which pile up within a short period of time.
+Now we are apt to receive inches instead of feet, rain, instead of snow, and a couple of recent years, no snow at all.
+More people living in the Adirondacks are having difficulties with flooding, damage to roofs and interior walls: more accidents on the highway due to the inches of rain that pile up within a short period of time.